Links

 Sheffield Fruitbowl

 Sheffield Fruitbowl provides safe and affirming support for lesbian, gay, bisexual and transgendered young people aged 12-17.
-It's somewhere young people who identify as LGBT or who are questioning or exploring their emerging sexuality can go to for confidential advice and support.
+Its somewhere young people who identify as LGBT or who are questioning or exploring their emerging sexuality can go to for confidential advice and support.

 Sheffield Green Party